El extraño viaje

+The film was included in a list published by Pedro Almodovar at the British Film Institute as one of the 13 great Spanish movies that inspired his career.

 Plot summary

 In a large house in the middle of a little Spanish town live Venancio and Paquita, the childlike brother and sister of Ignacia, who bullies them continuously.
 Suspecting that she has a visitor after dark, they start snooping and one night she turns on them in fury.
 As she is throttling Paquita, Venancio brains her with a bottle and the two hide the body.
 After leaving town in the dark by taxi, they are then found dead on a beach.

 The house is put up for sale and the owner of the bar next door has to empty the vats where he was storing his wine.
 When at the bottom of one is found the corpse of Ignacia, her secret lover Fernando admits all to the examining magistrate.
 He was a member of the band that played in the bar in the evenings and used to slip into Ignacia's house after work.
 When he found her dead, he helped Venancio and Paquita dispose of the body.
 Then he took them away to the sea, where he gave them knockout drops so that he could escape with Ignacia's money.
 Unfortunately, his dose was too powerful.